 Mobile Payments Technology

 Mobile payments have revolutionized the way businesses are thinking about payment processing.
 On one front, we’re moving toward more secure, authenticated ways to process payments.
 And on another, we’re moving toward faster, more convenient ways to pay for your customer.
 To accept mobile payments at your store, you need to get a point-of-sale device that’s equipped with NFC technology.
 This doesn’t have to be expensive.
-The Square Reader for contactless and chip is just $59 and lets you accept contactless cards, chip credit cards, Apple Pay and Google Pay anywhere.
+The Square Reader (2nd generation) is just $69 and lets you accept contactless cards, Apple Pay and Google Pay anywhere.

 Removing Pain Points and Barriers with Technology